Sabi Khan: Early life and appointmentship

-The construction of the Qasba Mosque in Gournadi is attributed to Sabi Khan.

 Sabi Khan was said to have arrived to the region during the reign of Mughal emperor Jahangir as a representative of the Subahdar (Governor) of Bengal.
 A minority of researchers opine that he was a contemporary of Sultan Daud Khan Karrani.

 The Mughal governor, based in Jahangir Nagar (Old Dhaka), appointed Sabi Khan as the Faujdar of Bakla in 1618.
 He settled with his army in the village of Gaila-Fullasri in present-day Agailjhara.
 It is said that Gaila got its name from Golabarud, the Bengali word for ammunition, as ammunition was produced in this village by Sabi Khan and his group.
 The present Gaila Das Bari is thought to have been Sabi Khan's home due to the foundations discovered in the brick walls of the residence.

 Henry Beveridge records a different account, which places Sabi Khan as the son of a wealthy merchant who was kidnapped at an early age and raised in the forests of Bakla-Chandradwip.
 Beveridge continues by narrating how Sabi's father was murdered many years later eventually leading to his mother escaping to the forests.
 In this account, she was married to Sabi Khan for a while not knowing of their relationship until the discovery of a mole in his foot.
 The legend explains Sabi Khan's architectural philanthropy to have been a means of Sabi Khan receiving forgiveness for the sin that he had committed.